This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 How does ice cream thicken?

 Traditionally, egg yolks are used to thicken the ice cream base, upwards of five to eight eggs for a single quart of ice cream.
-The egg yolk adds richness, but I find with the yolk alone, I never achieve the thick consistency and smooth texture I’m looking for.
+The egg yolk adds richness, but I find that with the yolk alone, I never achieve the thick consistency and smooth texture I’m looking for.

 Instead, I use a hybrid method consisting of some egg yolk mixed with cornstarch.
 The addition of cornstarch helps temper the egg yolks so they whisk into the hot ice cream base easily.
 The cornstarch also thickens the base to help create a perfectly smooth finish.